In our view, good internal governance is crucial to maintaining a successful and sustainable organisation.

 Internal Audit is an independent and objective function that evaluates, recommends and monitors improvements to the effectiveness of Vattenfall’s risk management, internal controls and governance processes throughout the Group.
 This also applies to compliance with Vattenfall’s governance documents, including the Code of Conduct and Integrity.

-The Internal Audit function is directly subordinate to the Board of Directors and Audit Committee and performs its work in accordance with an established internal audit plan.
+The Internal Audit function is directly subordinate to the Board of Directors and Audit Committee.
+It performs its work risk-based and in accordance with an established internal audit plan.
 The Head of Internal Audit reports administratively to the President and informs the management teams of the business units and other units about audit activities that have been performed.

 The Vattenfall Management System (VMS)

 The most important internal rules for governing Vattenfall are found in the Vattenfall Management System (VMS).
 The VMS is the Group framework that ensures that Vattenfall adheres to formal requirements as well as to requirements made by the Board, the President, the business operations and the Staff Functions.
 It covers the necessary overall governance, while local management systems cover specific business governance.
 The VMS is documented in binding governance documents, consisting of policies and instructions.
 Certain central documents are approved by the Board of Directors of Vattenfall AB.

 The legal structure differs from the business structure.
 Governance is conducted financially, non-financially (such as through Staff Functions) and operationally.
 Unit scorecards and the VMS are the most important governance tools.